JavaScript frameworks for applications on mobiles

 Originally designed for webOS, it is actually portable and licensed under the Apache license.
 An application built with this SDK can run on the desktop, on iOS, Android, WP or of course webOS that is the system closest to the Linux desktop, pending Tizen.
 So we can consider cross-platform applications.

 The sampler allows to see all Onyx widgets on line.
-The appearance of the application through visual effects and containers and widgets component, is close to that of a native Android application, as shown on this image.
+The appearance of the application through visual effects and containers and widgets component, is close to that of a native Android application.

 Enyo generate the HTML code from a code that looks like JSON, which is more convenient according to the authors.
 It actually depends on the part which is dedicated to the interface and to functions, because the interface is less readable in this form.